Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Early European explorers documented rituals where the yuins would “call” the orcas to drive whales to shore.
 Whale oil played a part in tribal rituals up and down the east coast and the yuins had a fascinating use for a rotting carcase.
 They would climb naked into the flesh and remain encased for hours with only their head protruding.
 The heat of decomposition and putrid smelling oils were claimed to cure rheumatism and other maladies.

-Xplorers will first visit the historic James Craig in the morning learning about the Barque and its restoration before joining a race between 2 Tall ships, the Soren Larsen and the Southern Swan, where groups will experience the ships in racing mode in the beautiful Sydney Harbour.
-The race will end around 1600 and Xplorers still have time to enjoy Sydney on their own before the vessel departs at 2300 hr.
+Xplorers will first visit the historic James Craig in the morning to learn about the Barque and its restoration, before joining a race between two Tall Ships, the Soren Larsen and the Southern Swan.
+Experience your ship under full sail in the beautiful Sydney Harbour, and cheer it on as it competes against your fellow guests.
+The race will end around 4:00 pm and enjoy a free afternoon in the city before the vessel departs at 7:00 pm.
+Steam out of Sydney Harbour at sunset, as you enjoy drinks on the Vista Deck to take in the astonishing views of the city and Sydney Heads.

 Coral Adventurer will make her first stop in Queensland waters at the Tangalooma Wrecks on Moreton Island.
 The island is 98 percent national park and its sandy white beaches and crystal clear waters typify our Queensland expeditions.
 We will anchor nearby the Tangalooma Wrecks and enjoy snorkel, dive and beach activity.
 These wrecks are fifteen vessels that were deliberately sunk to form a breakwall for small boats also creating an amazing wreck dive and snorkel site.
 Snorkelling and scuba diving at this site is an incredible adventure.
 The crystal clear waters provide fantastic visibility to view marine life and coral formations such as wobbegongs, trevally, kingfish yellowtail and an array of tropical fish.
 Whilst on the island, we will enjoy other activities including kayak, beach hikes, island exploration and a chance to feed the famous bottlenose dolphins.